FusionAuth/fusionauth-site/site/_posts/2021-09-16-how-to-authenticate-your-react-app.md

 module.exports = router;
 ```

-After cleaning up, FusionAuth will redirect to the React app, because we configured the main entry point of our React app as the Logout URL in FusionAuth.
+After cleaning up, FusionAuth will redirect to the React app, because we configured the main entry point of our React app as the "Logout URL" in the FusionAuth application configuration.

 Try it out.
 You can also watch cookies in your browser’s developer tools to see it working.